rishabhdx/pouch/README.md

 A modern, privacy-first, open-source bookmark manager built with React, Next.js, and TypeScript.
 Pouch offers both a web application and browser extension for seamless bookmark management across all your devices.

+> **⚠️ Under Active Development**
+> This project is currently under active development.
+Features and APIs may change frequently.
+Use in production at your own risk.

 ## ✨ Features

 ### 🌐 Web Application